-Development Policy for Japan Society for the Promotion of Science Fellowship for Young Scientist (PD, etc.) Recipients Hired by Ritsumeikan
+Development Policy for Recipients of Japan Society for the Promotion of Science Research Fellowships for Young Researchers (PD, etc.) Hired by Ritsumeikan University

-In FY2023, the Japan Society for the Promotion of Science (JSPS) launched the "Program to Support the Employment of Young Researchers for the Enhancement of Research Environments" to enable young researchers who have not previously had employment relationships with their host institutions to be employed by them as Postdoctoral (PD) Research Fellows, Restart Postdoctoral (RPD) Research Fellows, or Cross-border Postdoctoral (CPD) Fellows (JSPS PD Fellows, etc.).
+In AY2023, the Japan Society for the Promotion of Science (JSPS) launched the “Program to Support the Employment of Young Researchers for the Enhancement of Research Environments” to enable early-career researchers who had not previously had employment relationships with their host institutions to be employed by them as Postdoctoral (PD) Research Fellows, Restart Postdoctoral (RPD) Research Fellows, or Cross-border Postdoctoral (CPD) Fellows (“JSPS PD Fellows, etc.,” hereinafter).

-In addition to commencing the direct employment of JSPS PD Fellows, etc., Ritsumeikan will implement the following four original support initiatives.
+In addition to commencing the direct employment of JSPS PD Fellows, etc., the University will implement the following four unique support initiatives.

 1. Development of globally competitive researchers

 We will provide opportunities for overseas training and joint research with overseas institutions in order to develop researchers who can succeed in the global arena.
-We also plan to offer the Overseas Travel Support Subsidy for Researchers, which helps cover travel expenses to international conferences and other venues, and the International Joint Research Promotion Program, which provides support for researchers conducting international joint research with overseas universities.
+We also plan to offer the Program for Overseas Travel Support, which helps cover travel expenses to international conferences and other meetings, and the International Collaborative Research Promotion Program, which provides support for researchers conducting international joint research with overseas universities.

-2. Development of researchers who can secure research funding and conduct research on their own accord
+2. Development of researchers who can procure research funding and conduct research on their own accord

-3. Development researchers with both theoretical and practical skills
+3. Development of researchers with both theoretical and practical skills

-From the standpoint of promoting diversity and inclusion, we will also provide support for female researchers.
-We will implement support for female researchers so they can work with peace of mind, including career path development support for female researchers, support for the initial phase of research, and research support related to life events.
+From the standpoint of promoting diversity and inclusion, we will provide support for female researchers.
+We will implement support for female researchers so they can work with peace of mind, including career path development support for them, support for the initial phase of research, and research support related to life events.
+Ritsumeikan University will thereby continue to create an environment in which early-career researchers can tackle challenges with vigor, and we will make further efforts to realize our goal of becoming a next-generation research-intensive university.

 |